Rzepin: Etymology

 The origin is, without any doubt, Slavic.
 In 1856 Berghaus investigated the town name origin of words: repina (a folk name of maple), rjepa (turnip), or rjepnik (field of turnip).
 According to Mucke, the name could originate from the word ryby (fish) – Rybin, Rybek, Rybno – fisherman's colony (town located by the riverside).
 Current Polish etymology (according to Rospond, Rymut and Malec) clearly indicates a nickname Rzepa (Polish name of turnip), or the name of turnip itself, as the town name origin.

+After World War II, during a short period of time, the town was called Rypin Lubuski, whereas since the late 1940s the current form has been used.
+It also became the county town (Rzepin County with its seat in Słubice).

 History

 The town was founded in the place of a 10th-century fort and a craftsmen settlement outside the fort, which was located near a convenient crossing of the Ilanka river.
 It was located in Lubusz Land, which was part of the provinces of Greater Poland and Silesia of the Medieval Kingdom of Poland.
 In the second half of the 13th century the land was handed over by archbishops of Magdeburg to Brandenburg margraves.
 Rzepin's history become turbulent ever since.
 The town was sold many times and its land was regularly confiscated.
-Medieval Rzepin was a town inhabited by craftsmen.
-There were guilds of clothiers, butchers, bakers and shoemakers.
-Its citizens were also earning their living as fishermen and brewers.
-A water mill was a part of the town landscape.
-Thanks to the citizens’ resourcefulness and valor the town was developing rapidly, however, it was hindered by plagues and other disasters, including numerous fires.
-One of them destroyed a historical town hall.
-Between 1373 and 1415 the town was part of the Lands of the Bohemian (Czech) Crown.
-From the 18th century the town was part of the Kingdom of Prussia and between 1871 and 1945 it was part of Germany, before becoming again part of Poland.

-The oldest record about Rzepin dates back to 1297 and it regards the presence of pleban de Repin (Repin's parson) Iacobus Craft at a ceremony of granting the village of Wystok to the Paradyż monastery.
+The oldest record about Rzepin dates back to 1297 and it regards the presence of pleban de Repin (Repin's parson) Iacobus Craft at a ceremony of granting the village of Wystok to the Paradyż Abbey.
 In 14th and 15th century the town was defined with a ‘New’ suffix, which could signify its new location or new town charter: 28 July 1329 – Newen Reppin, 1335 – Nyen Rypin, 1441 – Nyen Reppen.
 The grad was possibly transferred into a more convenient place because the remains of an earlier grad upon the Ilanka river, between Tarnawa Rzepińska and Starościn, survived until our times.
 The names Reppin or Reppen appear in the German literature, while Rypin or Rzepin can be found in the Polish sources.
 In 1437 the name Stat Kleynen Reppin appeared once more, however an attempt to call the town ‘little’ was unsuccessful.
 Since the mid-15th century, its name was written without the adjective.
-After World War II, during a short period of time, the town was called Rypin Lubuski, whereas since the late 1940s the current form has been used.
-It also became the county town (Rzepin County with its seat in Słubice).

-A short history of the town (1850–1945):